leafac/leafac.com/playing-the-game-with-plt-redex/predicate-relations.md

 table-of-contents: true
 ---

 When we looked at [reduction relations](reduction-relations), we were interested in transforming terms.
 We defined clauses with patterns to match against inputs, and templates to produce outputs.
-But in some cases we are only interested in whether the inputs satisfy certain conditions, for example, whether a board is a winning board.<label class="margin-note"><input type="checkbox"><span markdown="1">A board is a winning board if [it contains a single peg](peg-solitaire-rules).</span></label> If we were to define that as a reduction relation, then the output templates would be booleans.
+But in some cases we are only interested in whether the inputs satisfy certain conditions, for example, whether a board is a winning board—that is, whether [it contains a single peg](peg-solitaire-rules).
+If we were to define that as a reduction relation, then the output templates would be booleans.
 For this special case, PLT Redex provides the [`define-relation`](https://docs.racket-lang.org/redex/The_Redex_Reference.html#%28form._%28%28lib._redex%2Freduction-semantics..rkt%29._define-relation%29%29) form to define *predicate relations*:

 ```racket
 (define-relation <language>